Google Assistant comes to Tobii Dynavox devices and apps

 Google today announced that it’s bringing Google Assistant to Tobii Dynavox‘s apps and services, enabling users with accessibility needs to assign virtual tiles to actions that control smart home devices and appliances.
-The companies also partnered to integrate Action Blocks, UI elements that make it easier for people with cognitive disabilities to use Google Assistant, with Tobii thousands of picture-based symbols for making calls, sending texts, playing video, and more.
+The companies also partnered to integrate Action Blocks, UI elements that make it easier for people with cognitive disabilities to use Google Assistant, with Tobii’s thousands of picture-based symbols for making calls, sending texts, playing video, and more.

 The number of people of all ages who are visually impaired is estimated to be 285 million, of whom nearly 40 million are completely blind.
 And over 5% of the world’s population — or 466 million people — has a disabling form of hearing loss.
 While platforms like Google Assistant bridge the accessibility gap to some degree, they haven’t always been optimized for those with needs beyond the average device user.